Stepan Koval: Career

 From 1984 to 1987, Koval worked as a technician-architect in the villages of Krynychky in the Dnipropetrovsk Oblast and Samar.
 Following this, between 1997 and 2001, he served as a computer artist for TV graphics at the agency VIKNA, and from 2001 to 2005, she worked with the TV company TET.
 Since 2006, he has held the position of main director at the Novatorfilm studio in Kyiv, where she has been instrumental in leading various creative endeavors and productions.

 One of the three most renowned film festivals in the world, the Silver Bear Berlinale, has recognized the short film The Tram Was Going, Number Nine as the first (and thus far, the last) in the history of Ukrainian cinema in 2002.
-With the help of a group of youthful aficionados and industry professionals, he has been organizing an ambitious multi-episode project called My Country Is Ukraine since 2009.
+With the help of a group of youthful aficionados and industry professionals, he has been organizing an multi-episode project called My Country Is Ukraine, since 2009.
 He has held the position of artistic director for the animation project.

 Koval claims that making a cartoon takes a lot of work.
 "In the Soviet era, the system was only constructed, and the artist's job was to simply sit at work for a set length of time and make something."